edgar-p6/Dissertation/README.md

  **dissertation15.py:** performs the bivariate OLS regressions on the cumulative difference between actual GDP and trendGDP during the crisis with 2-years antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed).
 Detailed results of all the regressions are in **"bivariate_regression_results_GDPcumulative_2Y.pdf"**

+### Code used for graphs and figures

+**graph1.py:** Figure 1, comparing actual GDP with GDP trend for four countries, used in section 3.1.2.

  ## Guide to the data files

  **data.xlsx:** auxiliary dataset, used to create the main datasets, with data on the used variables for the countries from 1980-2022